fumlig/visualsearch/readme.md

 If you have hardware available, you may want to modify them script to run multiple jobs in parallel.
 For simpler setup, the [dockerfile](./dockerfile) can be used.

-## To do

-Report:

-- discuss hyperparameter tuning
-- update report according to feedback and proof-read

 Repository: